+'''

-<render:satellitepage pagename="BurlingtonFinancial/Pagelet/ Common/SiteBanner"/>
+<render:satellitepage pagename="BurlingtonFinancial/Pagelet/

+Common/SiteBanner"/>

+'''

 When you use CS-Explorer to examine SiteCatalog and ElementCatalog entries, they are presented as folders and subfolders that visually organize the pages and pagelets.
 However, these entries are simply rows in a database table-there is no actual hierarchy.
 Therefore your code must always call a page entry or an element entry by its entire name.
 You cannot use a relative path.

-Additionally, note that the chain of called elements should not be more than 20 levels deep: otherwise the assets that are displayed may behave unpredictably.
+Additionally, the chain of called elements should not be more than 20 levels deep.
+Otherwise, the system will perform poorly when displaying the assets.